Philippines: 50 m3/d Seawater Desalination Powered by Diesel Generator

 Activated Carbon Filtration: Removes organic contaminants and chlorine, improving the taste and odor of the water.

-Seawater Reverse Osmosis (SWRO): Employs high-rejection RO membranes to effectively remove dissolved salts and produce high-quality potable water.
+Seawater Reverse Osmosis (SWRO): Employs TORAY high-rejection RO membranes to effectively remove dissolved salts and produce high-quality potable water.

 Diesel Generator Power: A reliable diesel generator provides a self-sufficient power source for the entire system, ensuring consistent operation in the absence of grid electricity.